 - lose weight because of difficulty feeding and because the cough causes vomiting

-In older babies and young children, the illness has 3 stages:
+In older pēpi and young tamariki, the illness has 3 stages.

 The early stage of whooping cough

-It starts with a runny nose and eyes, mild fever and sneezing - just like a virus cold.
+It starts with a runny nose and eyes, mild fever and sneezing - just like with a cold.
 This lasts 1 or 2 weeks.

 The second stage